 You should not smoke after surgery, smoking decreases the rate of skin and bone healing.
 This can impact the success of your spine fusion.
 Smoking also interferes with the effectiveness of your pain medication.
 The hospital campuses are smoke-free and you will not be allowed to go outside to smoke.
 Contact your primary care physician for smoking cessation options prior to surgery if needed.
 It is most ideal if you are smoke free 2-4 weeks prior to your surgery date.

 You will need a post-operative appointment for an incision check and follow-up, 3 to 4 weeks after surgery.
 You will also be seen at 3 and 6 months after surgery.
 Please call our office to schedule an appointment.
 You will need x-rays before your follow-up appointment if you have had a fusion surgery.
 Our office will contact you with the date and time.

 NOTE: If your surgery date changes, you will need to call the office to change your follow-up appointment.

 Disability or Activity/Work Restriction Paperwork

-If activity/work restriction paperwork needs to be addressed, please notify someone when you check in at your follow-up visit.
-Otherwise, please call the office at (214) 351-8450, and allow at least a week for paperwork to be completed.
-If short-term disability/FMLA paperwork needs to be addressed, please fax your form with your name, date of birth, and contact information to (214) 351-8451.
-There is a $10 pre- pay fee.
+If activity/work restriction paperwork needs to be addressed, please notify our staff when you check in at your follow-up visit or call the office at (214) 351-8450.
+If short-term disability/FMLA paperwork needs to be addressed, please fax your form with your name, date of birth, contact information, and release of authorization to (214) 351-8451.
+There is a $100 fee for processing the requested FMLA/Disability paperwork.
 Please allow 5-10 business days.